Whether you're a buyer, seller or voyeur, the web’s a goldmine of info to find out anything you want about any property.

-Check how much houses in any street sold for
+Check how much homes in any street sold for

 Valuations between estate agents vary wildly, but a raft of websites now give you access to the kind of detailed data that was once the preserve of agents and mortgage lenders.

-Simply enter a postcode or street into Nethouseprices to see which properties have been sold and for what.
-You can narrow the search by house age and style or look at a map.
+On Nethouseprices you can simply enter a postcode or street to see which properties have been sold and for what.
+You can narrow the search by property age and style or look at a map.
+Zoopla meanwhile offers the same features, plus colour-coded Google maps highlighting the streets that fetch the most.

 Frustratingly, most sold-house sites just list a price and if it was a flat or house.
-The entry could refer to a derelict bedsit or an immaculate three-bedder with an Aga, walnut floors and landscaped garden.
-A few neat tricks will help:
+The entry could refer to a derelict bedsit or an immaculate three-bedder with an Aga, walnut floors and landscaped garden - and there's no mention of how the sale price compares to the asking price either.

-Search for a price comparison report on Rightmove to see sold prices, and often its original full listing with photos, floorplans and more details.
+There are a few tricks though which will help you find out if the buyer got a discount or overpaid.
+On Rightmove, you can search for a price comparison report to see sold prices, and the site often shows original full listings with photos, floorplans and more details.
 This is one of the most accurate ways to find a home's true value.